nmeri17/suphle-docs/src/docs/v2/authorization/index.md

 ### Tagging Route Authorization

-Route authorization is achieved by applying the `#[PreMiddleware]` attribute with the `AuthorizeMetaFunnel` to Coordinator methods or classes.
+Route authorization is achieved by applying the `#[PreMiddleware]` attribute with the `PathAuthorization` to Coordinator methods or classes.
 Unlike authentication, which simply identifies a user, authorization evaluates specific **Route Rules** to determine if the identified user is permitted to access a resource.

 ## Route Rule Classes